arielherself/espresso/README.md

 New applications for <strong>unemployment aid</strong> in America rose slightly last week, reaching their highest in over six months. <strong>America’s</strong> labour department announced that there were <strong>260,000</strong> new jobless claims on a seasonally adjusted basis in the week to July 30th.
 Companies such as Microsoft, Robinhood and Walmart recently announced job cuts.

 <strong>Glencore</strong>, a minerals-and-metals giant, announced profits for the first half of 2022 more than doubling to a record $18.9bn.
-The miner has cashed in on its bid to [stick with its coal business](https://te.arielherself.xyz/business/2022/01/01/glencores-message-to-the-planet)—which others have retreated from in recent years—as the fossil fuel’s price has surged following the war in Ukraine.
+The miner’s bid to [stick with its coal business](https://te.arielherself.xyz/business/2022/01/01/glencores-message-to-the-planet)—even as others have retreated from theirs in recent years—has paid off, as the fossil fuel’s price has surged since the war in Ukraine.

 <strong>Visa</strong> and <strong>Mastercard</strong> blocked their credit cards from being used to buy ads on Pornhub and other adult sites owned by <strong>MindGeek</strong>.
 Earlier a federal judge in California refused to dismiss Visa from a lawsuit alleging the payments firm conspired to help MindGeek profit from images of child sex abuse.
 In 2020 the credit-card companies [cut off subscription payments](https://te.arielherself.xyz/finance-and-economics/credit-card-firms-are-becoming-reluctant-regulators-of-the-web/21805450) to Pornhub; this action applies to advertising.